 Disaster preparedness reduces time, money and complexity in humanitarian response and lessens the need for international mobilisation.
-Studies show that supply chain can account for up to 80 per cent of humanitarian response costs.
+Recent studies show supply chain accounts for an average of 73% of humanitarian response costs.
 That's why the Logistics Cluster is focused on strengthening national systems and supporting long-term, locally-driven preparedness initiatives!

 THE LOGISTICS CLUSTER PROJECT

 Preparedness isn’t a singular action, it requires ongoing effort and collaboration at the global, national and community level.
 The Logistics Cluster project aims to create a common, sustainable approach to supply chain preparedness.
-The project currently focuses on six disaster-prone priority countries for 2018, chosen by Logistics Cluster partners, and based upon risk indices and national-level logistics performance and capacity indicators.
+In 2018, the project focused on six disaster-prone priority countries, chosen by Logistics Cluster partners, and based upon risk indices and national-level logistics performance and capacity indicators.
 A pilot was completed in Haiti in 2017.

 The initiative is built upon localisation and skills-transfer.
 We aim to ensure national responders have the tools and knowledge needed to take ownership of humanitarian logistics operations and reach vulnerable communities during times of disaster.
 Through the support of a dedicated, in-country Logistics Cluster staff member, the project is focused on enhancing coordination, collaboration and knowledge sharing.
 Activities include the delivery of government-led trainings and simulations to identify supply chain challenges and vulnerabilities, the development of key documents, as well as integrating data and mapping technology into disaster planning.